jwonged/singaporela/README.md

-# singapore -- TODOs and DONTs
+# singapore — TODOs and DONTs

 ## Places to visit
 Gardens by the Bay -- buy tickets to go into the dome.
-Zoo, in particular the night safari; Jurong bird park is also probably nice.
+Zoo, in particular the night safari; New bird park is also quite cool.
 Jewel, the airport -- theres a netting playground on the roof. also the dome is cool. also there's quite a bit of nice food there.
 Sentosa -- Luge (fun, bumper car race type thing), Siloso beach or any beach there.
 Take a cable car to Sentosa.
 East coast -- roller blading if you want. its also a beach and stuff.  cycling Botanic gardens -- nature.